saschultz/zoo-tracker/README.md

 ![screenshot](resources/images/header.png)

 This application was created for a hypothetical local zoo that is in need of a user friendly animal tracker.
 This application allows the user to view hard coded animal data, as well as enter more animals on the site.
-Animals can be edited and can be sorted to display by their age being older or younger than 2.
+Animals can be edited and can be sorted to display by their age.

 ![screenshot](resources/images/footer.png)